neongenesiseva/complete-nodejs/README.md

 node-test is a test playground
-  //test configration, and unit test node-web-server is a web application using hbs as view engine
+  with: test configration, and unit test

+node-web-server is a web application using hbs as view engine
-  //partial render, middleware, api weather-app uses yargs for command line application
+  with: partial render, middleware, api

+weather-app uses yargs for command line application
-  //callback, promise, filesystem
+  with: callback, promise, filesystem